Harris Academy, Sutton

 Client London Borough of Sutton

-Awards RIBA London Award 2022 and RIBA London Sustainability Award 2022 (sponsored by Michelmersh)
+Awards RIBA London Award 2022, RIBA London Sustainability Award 2022 (sponsored by Michelmersh) and RIBA National Award 2022 (sponsored by Forterra)

 Harris Academy Sutton is a prototype for 21st Century schools, being the UK’s first Passivhaus certified secondary school, and the largest Passivhaus school in the country.
 Powered only by a single domestic-scale boiler, the school sets an impressive sustainability benchmark, easily achieving RIBA 2030 targets for operational carbon emissions and being enabled for net-zero carbon.